How can we build healthier communities, as people, as artists, as friends, as a country?

 Central Florida Health News 7.15.24

 The Watson Clinic Foundation’s Arts in Medicine program are among a number of local organizations that have been included in a Proclamation by the City of Lakeland declaring Saturday, July 27, as Arts and Health Day.
-The proclamation underscores the program’s commitment to recognizing and celebrating the significant role that the arts play in enhancing individual and community health.

 Texas Border Business 7.12.24